EMH-Mark-I/xfce4_panelbar_theming/README.md

     #pulseaudio-button menu .linked button {
       color: lightblue;   /* This will apply a colour to the mpris button icons */
-      border-color: gray; }  /* This will apply a cololur to the mpris button border */
+      border-color: gray; }  /* This will apply a colour to the mpris button border */

 <p align="left">
 <img src="Screenshots/pulseaudio_menu.png" alt="Pulseaudio menu MPRIS buttons"/>